fastify/fastify/docs/TypeScript.md

   ```
 6. Run `npm run build` to compile the plugin code and produce both a JavaScript source file and a type definition file.
 7. With the plugin now complete you can [publish to npm] or use it locally.
   > You do not _need_ to publish your plugin to npm to use it.
 You can include it in a Fastify project and reference it as you would any piece of code!
-As a TypeScript user, make sure the declartion override exists somewhere that will be included in your project compilation so the TypeScript interpreter can process it.
+As a TypeScript user, make sure the declaration override exists somewhere that will be included in your project compilation so the TypeScript interpreter can process it.

 #### Creating Type Definitions for a Fastify Plugin